 Topeka Collegiate School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded to students at the school.
 It does not discriminate on the basis of race, culture, religion, sexual orientation, or socioeconomic status in administration of its educational policies.

-Parents request an information packet by phone, e-mail or in person.
+Parents request information by phone, e-mail or in person.
 Parents interview with the Director of Admissions and tour the school.
 Parents return a completed application with a non-refundable application fee.

 Once these steps are complete, the admissions committee will meet to consider the applicant for current openings.
-Families are notified of the school’s admissions decision by mail or phone.
+Families are notified of the school’s admissions decision by email or phone.

 Topeka Collegiate maintains a rolling admissions schedule.
 Students will be admitted as long as there is an opening in the appropriate grade.
 If there are no openings, applicants will enter a waiting pool and will be notified if an opening occurs.